MAaJIi/light-currency-converter/README.markdown

     $('textarea.tagme').tagify('serialize');

-You can do this on form submit, like thi
+You can do this on form submit, like this: